 Then of course..the gummi ship returns.
 I hate the gummi ship.
-But I won’t neg the game for its inclusion, because my dislike of it is a personal thing.
+However, I won’t neg the game for its inclusion, because my dislike of it is a personal thing.
 Admittedly, its implementation is done very well in Kingdom Hearts 3.
 You can still find gummi parts and design your very own gummi ship.

-In Kingdom Hearts 3 the actual traversal with the gummi ship is the semi-open world.
+In Kingdom Hearts 3 the actual traversal with the gummi ship is semi-open world.
 You’re free to explore a very interestingly detailed area full of secrets and space battles and even boss fights to take part in.
 If you’re like me and dislike the gummi ship.
 You can largely ignore most of it and just speed your way through to your destination.
 There is a decent amount of meat on its bones if you want to dig in.

-Overall, I do find the Kingdom Hearts 3 disappointed me in a number of ways.
+Overall, Though I do find that Kingdom Hearts 3 disappointed me in a number of ways.
 It still has the heart and Disney magic that I’ve come to love from the series.
 However, it also didn’t mature in anyway alongside me.
 The combat while fluid and flashy feels like a downgrade from past games due to its lack of challenge, even on the hardest difficulty.
 Which I find absurd, as the game has no problem assuming you have been playing Kingdom Hearts for 17 years

 Then the story has highs and lows.
 Some worlds were woven wonderfully into the plot.
 Others felt like an ad placement for their respective movies.